deepdoctection/deepdoctection/docs/tutorials/Analyzer_Configuration.md

   USE_TEXTRACT: False
 ```

+**To activate one OCR engine, you also must ensure to deactivate the other two.**

 ### DocTr

 DocTr is a powerful library that provides models for both TensorFlow and PyTorch.
 What makes it particularly valuable